-Impande helps children and youth from vulnerable backgrounds in southern KwaZulu-Natal and northern parts of the Eastern Cape have a better childhood.
+Impande helps children and young people from vulnerable backgrounds in the southern part of KwaZulu-Natal and northern parts of the Eastern Cape to have better conditions to grow up in.
 Impande strives to stimulate their growth and development so that they are better equipped for an adult life.
 Read more…

 My name is Jan Eirik Breen.
 In the summer of 1981 I started building my sailboat, Leviata, at Riis Farm in Nordby of the Ås municipality, Norway.
 My dream certainly wasn’t to sail far, but to build a boat for my family.

 The demanding road to a fairer distribution of South Africa’s resources.

 South Africa is at the top of the world index that ranks the difference between rich and poor within a country.
 There are many historic reasons for this.

 In 1913 came the law that gave the Europeans the right to 91% of the country’s area.
 In 1936 this law was adjusted so that the black population got the right to 13% of the area.

 During the Apartheid time (1945-94) 10 Bantustans or «Homelands» where established in South Africa.
 Some also called them «black spots».
 See the map below, taken from Tore Linne Eriksen’s newly published, and good, book about South Africa’s history.